exynerve/exynerve/README.md

 ### Hello world 👋

 - 🔭 I’m currently working on ...
-Django and Spring based web apps
+Spring based web apps
 - 🌱 I’m currently learning ...
 React.js and UX flows
 - 👯 I’m looking to collaborate on ...
 Software projects and meet-ups
 - 🤔 I’m looking for insights on ...
 Data engineering and distributed systems